 - Should we develop zoonotic disease prediction methods (and models), and on what basis, or should we prioritise the monitoring of weak signals of potential zoonoses?
-(SHEET) - Is it possible to identify sentinel species?
-(SHEET) - Could the management or eradication of wild species and populations that are likely to cause zoonoses be an alternative?
+(SHEET 18) - Is it possible to identify sentinel species?
+(SHEET 19) - Could the management or eradication of wild species and populations that are likely to cause zoonoses be an alternative?
 How can we avoid the negative reactions in certain sections of the population to species seen as as potential sources of zoonotic diseases and epidemics?
-(Error!
-Reference source not found.) - Can the development of protected areas help reduce the risk of zoonotic diseases?
+(SHEET 20) - Can the development of protected areas help reduce the risk of zoonotic diseases?
 What are the processes involved and what would be the required level of protection?
-(Error!
-Reference source not found.) - Does maintaining high species/genetic biodiversity prevent or limit the emergence of zoonotic diseases?
+(SHEET 21) - Does maintaining high species/genetic biodiversity prevent or limit the emergence of zoonotic diseases?
 What generalizable is the dilution effect?
-(Error!
-Reference source not found.)
+(SHEET 22)

-4. SYNTHESIS AND MAIN MESSAGES
+4. SYNTHESIS AND RECOMMENDATIONS

-Synthesis of the contributions of biodiversity sciences to the understanding of zoonoses
+The contribution of biodiversity sciences to our understanding of zoonotic diseases

-The links between humans and other species imply a wide variety of interactions and feedbacks resulting from the multiplicity of utilitarian, relational and ethical approaches that motivate them and that fall within the dimensions of human well-being.
-Health issues are one of the dimensions of human well-being.
-Biodiversity and its components have many positive and sometimes negative effects on human health.
-The epidemiological risks associated with some zoonoses are one of the dimensions of the risks linked to some elements of biodiversity; they are modulated by the modalities of interactions between humans and these elements of biodiversity.
+The relationship between humans and other species implies a wide variety of interactions and feedbacks that result from the diversity of utilitarian, relational and ethical approaches that drive these interactions.
+These approaches condition the dimensions of human well-being, of which health is a key component.
+Biodiversity and its components have many positive, as well as some negative, effects on human health.
+Epidemiological risk associated with zoonotic disease is one of the dimensions of the risks associated with certain components of biodiversity; they are modulated by the different ways humans and these elements of biodiversity interact.

-There has been an increase in the number of epidemics in humans over the past 50 years, with mortality varying greatly from case to case (SHEET 1).
-The increase in the number of epidemics of zoonotic origin can, in part, be explained by the multiplication of contacts between humans and wildlife (SHEETSHEET 2).
-On a global scale, the different geographical areas do not present equivalent risks in terms of infectious or parasitic emergence, and emerging zoonoses mainly originate in the intertropical zone (SHEETSHEET 3).
-However, it is difficult to determine whether or not certain human populations have differences in susceptibility to zoonotic diseases (SHEETSHEET 4).
-Host-pathogen interactions are accompanied by co-evolution processes that depend on the time scales considered, but also on the respective generation times of humans and pathogens (SHEETSHEET 5).
+Over the past 50 years, the number of epidemics worldwide has risen significantly.
+The death toll varies greatly from one epidemic to the next (SHEET 1).
+The increase in the number of epidemics of zoonotic origin can in part be explained by increased contact between humans and wildlife (SHEET 2).
+Different geographical areas do not present the same risk of emergence of infectious or parasitic diseases: emerging zoonoses originate predominantly in intertropical zones (SHEET 3).
+However, it is difficult to determine whether certain human populations are more susceptible to zoonotic diseases (SHEET 4).
+Host-pathogen interactions are accompanied by co-evolutionary processes whose dimensions depend on the time scale under consideration, but also on the respective generation time of humans and pathogens SHEET 5).

-Some groups of animals are more frequently the cause of zoonoses than others (SHEET 6).
-Crossing the "species barrier" to humans appears to be easier within primates, which are phylogenetically closer to humans, and between humans, and some species that have long been commensal to them (SHEETSHEET 7).
-The presence of an intermediate host, allowing the infectious agent to become pathogenic to humans, is possible but not mandatory (SHEETSHEET 8).
+Certain groups of animals are more frequently the cause of zoonoses than others (SHEET 6).
+Spillover (where infectious agents cross the "species barrier") seems to be easier between humans and primates, due to their phylogenetic proximity, and between humans and certain species that have a long-standing commensal relationship with them (SHEET 7).
+Intermediate hosts, which may allow infectious agents to become pathogenic to humans, may be involved in zoonosis but are not mandatory (SHEET 8).